basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 *As per the warning above, do not do this in production without taking the appropriate precautions.*

-Please note all users, groups, authentication sources, and permissions can be configured while security is disabled.

-This enables you to create security configurations of any level of complexity and turn those configurations on and off all at once if you wish.
+All users, groups, authentication sources, and permissions can be configured while security is disabled, allowing you to create a security configuration of any level of complexity without prematurely impacting the service.

 ### Disabling Security